Articles

 Selecting the right platform

-Participant engagement is equally important.
-Douglas et al. (2023) investigated this aspect, finding that Prolific offered the lowest cost per quality respondent compared to major providers (Qualtrics, Sona, Mturk, Cloudresearch).
+Participant engagement is just as important.
+Douglas et al. (2023) found that Prolific delivered the lowest cost per quality respondent among major providers, including Qualtrics, SONA, MTurk, and CloudResearch.

 Trust, but verify